Shoulder Ultrasound

 Rotator cuff interval

-When you are looking for supraspinatus tears, it is important to examine the attachment of the tendon to the greater tuberosity from posterior to the border of the rotator cuff interval, as many tears (so called rim rent tears) are located in this anterior part.
+When assessing for supraspinatus tendon tears, it is crucial to examine its attachment to the greater tuberosity, particularly along the posterior border of the rotator cuff interval.

-It is composed of the superior glenohumeral ligament, the coracohumeral ligament and the distal attachment of the subscapularis tendon (figure).
+The biceps tendon is stabilized by the capsuloligamentous complex, referred to as the biceps pulley, which consists of the superior glenohumeral ligament, the coracohumeral ligament, and the distal insertion of the subscapularis tendon.

 Spinoglenoid notch

-The spinoglenoid notch is the area located between the lateral base of the scapular spine and the glenoid process of the scapula.
+The spinoglenoid notch is the anatomical region located between the lateral base of the scapular spine and the glenoid process.

-It connects the supraspinatus fossa with the infraspinatus fossa and allows passage for the suprascapular nerve and artery.
+It serves as a connection between the supraspinatus and infraspinatus fossae and allows passage for the suprascapular nerve and artery.

-These cysts are caused by tears in the posterosuperior glenoid labrum.
+These cysts are often secondary to tears in the posterosuperior glenoid labrum.

 Standard Ultrasound Examination

-Sometimes fatty atrophy can be seen of the muscle or at the myotendinous junction.
+Fatty atrophy may also be observed, either within the muscle belly or at the myotendinous junction.

 Long head of the biceps tendon

-The LHB is seen as a rounded structure with a fibrillary pattern (black arrow) within the intertubercular groove (white arrowheads).
+In this position, the LHB appears as a rounded structure with a fibrillary echotexture (black arrow) situated within the intertubercular groove (white arrowheads).

 Video of the examination of the long head of the biceps in the transverse plane.